-A1: A typical planning process - but for your life
+A typical planning process - but for your life

-You may be used to ideas of purpose, values, vision, etc. for an organisation, but what about applying them first to you, and only secondly to your church(es)?
-Here is a jargon-proof set of questions (with some explanation for those who cannot survive without the normal words!).
+You may be used to ideas of purpose, values, vision, etc. for an organisation, but what about applying them first to your life, and only secondly to your church(es) ministry?
+Here is a jargon-proof set of questions.